algila/Deep-Q-Learning-DQN/README.md

 ![](pictures/Breakout.png)

 * **Input pre-processing**\
-images from gym environment (210x160x3) are converted in gray color, then crop off upper score (31 lines) and below black area (15 lines). finaly resize  at 84x84
+images from gym environment (210x160x3) are converted in gray color, then crop off upper score (31 lines) and below black area (15 lines). finaly resize  at 84x84 using resample=Image.NEAREST as in the paper.
+The dtype=np.uint8 is used to use less memory when it is stored in the ReplayMemory.
+When those frames are provided in input ot the model those are dividied by 255 to keep the range from 0 to 1.

 * **Model**\
 first layer: 32conv2D with kernel 8x8 stride=4 and initialization keras.initializers.VarianceScaling(scale=2.0) , RELU , Dropout 40%\